fieldtrip/dashboard/README.md

-# FieldTrip - Dashboard for automated testing and quality control
+# FieldTrip dashboard

-## Abstract
+This repository contains the code we use for testing the FieldTrip code base.
-The purpose of dashboard is to provide rapid feedback to FieldTrip developers on the quality of their commits as indicated by passing and failing test scripts.
+The aim is to provide rapid feedback to developers on the quality of their commits.
-As such, it is important to provide the results shortly after a commit.
-Further, the developers have to be notified if their change causes failing tests, and report of the test results should be easily accessible.

-## Considerations
+### Design considerations

+- test scripts should be easy to contribute by users
-Some tests (e.g. `ft_connectivity_tutorial.m`) take a long time to complete.
+- some tests are fast, whereas others take a long time to run
-This hinders rapid testing.
-One approach is to test with a job scheduler on a computing cluster, the other is to disable slow tests, and allow for testing on other platforms as well (e.g. Windows).

-Since the aim is to support developers with reliable information, the test results should be as accurate as possible.
-If historical results are to be provided, this means *that all the test have to be run for every revision*.
-Although a triggering mechanism exists to trigger relevant tests, a failure in the detection of the dependencies might cause misinformation presented in the test results.

-### Design requirements
+- some tests require the loading of (non-shared) data on disk
+- test scripts should be easy to execute by developers and users alike
+- test results should be provided shortly after a GitHub commit
-- all tests can be run for every revision
+- all tests can be executed for every revision and/or branch
-- all tests can be run for different MATLAB and Octave versions
+- all tests can be executed for different MATLAB and Octave versions
-- the summary of results is displayed in a dashboard-like fasion
+- all tests can be executed for different operating systems
+- the dashboard scripts are designed to run on the DCCN compute cluster

 ## What is being tested
-MATLAB scripts with the name test_xxx.m that are located in 'test' subdirectories in the FieldTrip repository.
-All test scripts should run through without errors, or should throw a MATLAB error.

-## Requirements
-To run the tests, of course a MATLAB or Octave installation is needed.
-The dashboard scripts are designed to run on the DCCN mentat cluster, and the scripts assume a Unix/Linux environment.
+All MATLAB scripts (technically functions) with the name test_xxx.m that are located in the `fieldtrip/test` directory are considered for execution.
+Test scripts must indicate on the _WALLTIME_ and _MEM_ lines what their requirements are for execution on the DCCN cluster.
+Test scripts may indicate on the _DEPENDENCY_ line on which FieldTrip functions they specifically depend.
+This allows filtering the test scripts to find the relevant ones upon a change to a specific FieldTrip function.

 ## How it works

-The **schedule-tests.sh** bash script identifies all test scripts in a specific FieldTrip directory.
-For each test script, a temporary bash script is created that
+The **schedule-tests.sh** script identifies all test scripts.
+For each test script, a temporary Bash script is created.

-1. prints some diagnostic information
-2. starts MATLAB with the specific FT function to test
-3. prints some diagnostic information
-4. this bash script is scheduled to be executed on the Torque cluster
+4. the Bash script is scheduled for execution on the DCCN cluster
+5. it creates a temporary MATLAB script that sets the path, prints some diagnostics and runs the specific test in a try-catch statement
+6. it starts MATLAB with that temporary MATLAB script
+7. if an error is detected it will print "FAILED", otherwise it prints "PASSED"
-5. MATLAB starts on a compute node and writes log information to screen, which is captured in stdout/stderr
+8. the output is captured in stdout/stderr files

-Upon job completion, the stdout/stderr files are copied from the compute node.
-The stdoud log file contains either the string "PASSED" or "FAILED" and and is parsed.
-Every morning the main developers receive a summary of the "FAILED" scripts by email.
+The stdout/stderr output of all jobs is collected in a log file directory.
+The log files are parsed using a cron job and the developers receive an email with the summary of the "FAILED" scripts.

+## Dashboard database

+The dashboard in principle only requires MATLAB scripts (technically functions) for execution, which can also easily be executed on the MATLAB command line to test manually.

+To provide better summaries of test results on different versions of MATLAB, different operating systems, and different FieldTrip versions, we capture the results in a dashboard database.
+This happens automatically by executing the test script (technically function) with the `ft_test` function.
+The results of all tests can be queried using `ft_test`, returning a table that shows all details.

+Using the dashboard scripts, all test scripts will be executed.
+On the MATLAB command line the `ft_test` function can be used run all tests, to select specific tests based on requirements (files on disk, memory, walltime, dependencies), or to select a single test.
+In all cases the results will be written to the dashboard database.